Skip to Main Content

 Our Collections

-The Archive holds three major collections: the Law School History Collection, Law School Faculty Publications Archive, Chief Justice William S. Richardson Collection, Samuel P. King Collection, the Jon Van Dyke Archival Collection.
-The Archive has also made available smaller collections such as the H-3 Litigation Archive, the Pacific Islands Committee Archive, the Hawaiʻi 1978 Con Con News clippings, Myer C. Symonds Collection, udge Myron Bright Collection, Judge Betty Vitousek Collection, and Richard Kanter Collection.
-These unique collections provide material significant to the legal history of Hawaii and the Pacific.
+The Archive holds these collections: the Law School History Collection, Law School Faculty Publications Archive, Chief Justice William S. Richardson Collection, Samuel P. King Collection, Jon Van Dyke Archival Collection.
+The Archive has also made available smaller collections such as the H-3 Litigation Archive, the Pacific Islands Committee Archive, the Hawaiʻi 1978 Con Con News clippings, Myer C. Symonds Collection, Judge Myron Bright Collection, Judge Betty Vitousek Collection, and Richard Kanter Collection.
+These unique collections provide material significant to the history of the William S. Richardson School of Law, and individuals who made contributions to the legal history of Hawaii and the Pacific.

 Access Policy